mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sdk/PythonAPIRef.md

 ### create

 `create` is used to insert a record in a given table.
-The record is represented as a typed dictionary object whose fields, or keys, should comply with the interface exposed by the type definition `I${obj_class_name}DataCreate` where `${obj_class_name}` is a variable which value depends on the *service, schema and table* names themselves.
+The record is represented as a typed dictionary object whose fields, or keys, should comply with the interface exposed by the type definition `INew${obj_class_name}` where `${obj_class_name}` is a variable which value depends on the *service, schema and table* names themselves.

 > To insert multiple records, see [create_many](#create_many).